ProjectOpenOrbit/do-swf-decryptor/README.md

-# do-swf-decryptor
+# DarkOrbit SWF Decryption Utility

-Suite to decrypt DarkOrbit main.swf and loadingscreen.swf files.
+This is a small suite to decrypt DarkOrbit main.swf and loadingscreen.swf files.
-This is written in Kotlin.
+The software is written in Kotlin.

 # Purpose